m2sd/workbox-plugin-firebase-auth/README.md

 > **Note:** Checks against the pathname of the request (e.g. `/api/some-resource`)
 > If the argument is a `string` a request will be ignored if the pathname starts with that `string`.
-> If the argument is a `RegExp` the leading `'/'` will be stripped from the pathname and it will be checked against the `RegExp`.
+> If the argument is a `RegExp` a request will be ignored if the pathname matches the `RegExp`.